ewanwsmith/CD8scape/README.md

 - MHC binding prediction using netMHCpan
 - Robust output parsing and best-rank calculation
 - Harmonic mean best rank (HMBR) and fold change analysis
-- Context run for placing output metrics in the context of a simulated random background

 ## Requirements
 - Perl 5